joe-ervin05/atomicbase/README.md

 Atomicbase is also very fast because it is written 100% in go.

 Atomicbase is fully open source and it's single executable includes:
+- Embedded sqlite database if you are not using Turso
 - RESTful sql-like API to simplify communicating with your databases
 - File storage that syncs with your database
 - Simple admin dashboard UI